Boltz-2

 --out_dir=/outputs

-- Place your FASTA and any required config files under
+- Place your YAML/FASTA and any required assets under

 /inputswhen uploading. --use_msa_servertells Boltz-2 to fetch MSAs via the configured remote server.--use_potentialsenables the learned potentials during inference.--out_dir=/outputsdirects all prediction artifacts to the job output volume.